-How to find a private therapist in the UK
+How to find a therapist that’s right for you

 Looking for therapy can be daunting.
 Use these tips to help you find a therapist that suits your needs